Image credit: Buy Boise Real Estate

 restaurants in Boise are nearby.

 The area has its own lifestyle, and sense of energy while still being

 relatively close to downtown and other parts of Boise.

 Why is it called “The Bench”?
 Partly due to the fact that it sits

-approximately 60 feet higher than downtown Boise and to the northeast,
+approximately 60 feet higher than downtown Boise and to the southwest,

 and others in part due to the fact that the bench is its own little